 As a sewist, I’m ashamed of gluing this costume together.
 The whole thing hurt my pride a little.
 But I admit that as a mom, I’m proud of how the costume looks, and that my oh so picky child loves it too.

 I like how the light shines through her hat in this photo.
 It’s sort of wicked!

-While watching Bella go toe to toe with her imaginary foe, I realize that my little girl can out-witch Milan Kunis any day.
+While watching Bella go toe to toe with her imaginary foe, I realize that my little girl can out-witch Mila Kunis any day.

 So I’ll close this post as a sewing fail, but a costume win.
 And big time mommy points!